henrikroschmann/Async-Is-the-way/README.md

 **There is so much more to this topic that I might add in the future and some parts I don't even know at this point.
-The goal is to give a useful and descriptive overview on history and give food for thought.**
+The goal is to give a useful and descriptive overview of history and give food for thought.**